-The Department of Community and Environmental Health faculty and staff welcomes you to our homepage.
+The Community and Environmental Health faculty and staff welcome you to our department.

 The Mission of the Department of Community and Environmental Health is to contribute to the enhancement of human health and the environment through educational programs, research, and community service.

 Learning outcomes shared by all of the academic programs offered through the Department include:

 - Demonstrate an awareness of factors impacting human health, such as, nutrition, disease mechanisms, drug use and abuse, aging, access to health care, communication with providers, and environmental conditions.

 - Understand the essential components and issues facing the United States’ health care delivery and public and environmental health systems.

 - Understand the fundamentals of ethics and health law and the impact they have on health care providers, public health professionals, consumers, and institutions.

 - Demonstrate oral communication skills required in health related work settings and graduate and professional programs.

 - Demonstrate written communication skills required in health related work settings and graduate and professional programs.